hamzehkhazaei/Azure_Lab/README.md

 ## Start the VM

-1. **Start** the VM by selecting the toggle button as shown in the following image.
+1. **Start** the VM by selecting the toggle button, as shown in the following image.
 This process takes some time.

    <p align="center">
       <img title="" alt="" src="/images/lab-starting.png" width="500" >
    </p>

-2. Confirm that the status of the VM is set to **Running**.
+2. Confirm that the VM status is set to **Running**.

    <p align="center">
       <img title="" alt="" src="/images/lab-running.png" width="500" >
    </p>

 ## Connect to the Windows VM (Cluster Head)
-In order to connect to your Cluster head which is a Windows machine do the followings:
+To connect to your Cluster head, which is a Windows machine do the following:

-1. Select the button in the lower right of the tile as shown in the following image to download the RDP configuration file.
-This file will be used in RDP desktop program to get connected to the VM.
+1. Select the button in the lower right of the tile, as shown in the following image, to download the RDP configuration file.
+This file will be used in the RDP desktop program to get connected to the VM.

    <p align="center">
       <img title="" alt="Download the RDP config file" src="/images/lab-rdp.png" width="500" >